Therapy for Queer & Trans Teens in Philadelphia

 Feel More Connected to Your Kid

-This process is a journey to both of you.
+This process is a journey for both of you.
 You’ll naturally feel closer, and you’ll understand your child more.

 Stay Grounded in Your Emotions